rebyu/masked-emotions/README.md

 - DenseNet-121, lr = 0.0025, 150 epochs
 - DenseNet-121, lr = 0.01, 200 epochs

+These models are saved in our google drive in a zip.

 ## Data Analysis

-Data analysis python notebook: analyze_model.ipynb
+Data analysis python notebook: [analyze_model.ipynb](https://github.com/rebyu/masked-emotions/blob/master/analyze_model.ipynb)

 The python notebook takes the true labels from the dataset and the predicted labels of our models to create: